 Compared to even the large ocean swells that surfers love, large tsunami waves have exponentially longer wavelengths, around 120 miles as opposed to 300 feet for swells in deep water.
 As a rule of thumb, the longer the wavelength, the faster a wave travels.
 In deep water, where there is no bottom friction to slow the wave, a tsunami can travel 600 miles per hour.
 The height, or amplitude, of the wave is usually small, a foot or less, and aboard a ship in mid-ocean, the passing wave is often barely noticeable on the surface.
 But when it arrives on shore that tremendous forward motion is pushed up and onto the land, unleashing destruction.

-Once they arrive near to shore, tsunami waves do share certain characteristics with ordinary ocean wind waves.
-Their height or amplitude when they hit land is largely a function of the energy in the wave, and the contours of the sea floor near the shore.
+Once they arrive near to shore, tsunami waves share certain characteristics with ordinary ocean wind waves.
+Their height or amplitude when they hit land is largely a function of the energy in the wave, as well as the contours of the sea floor near the shore.
 As the tsunami wave approaches shore, the shallower bottom slows the forward motion of the wave while increasing its height.

 Japan’s superior warning systems and public education on tsunamis grow from a long history of tsunamis there.
 Technological advances in warning systems—most of them in the past fifty years— also played a significant role.
 The history of these systems starts a century and a half ago, in 1851, when Joseph Saxton invented the automated tidal gauge, the first instrument to measure a distant seismic event.
 Until that time, harbormasters measured tides by sending an assistant to the dock every hour to plunge a pole painted with depth markings into the water.
 Saxton’s invention elegantly automated the process.
 His device consisted of a pole that rose and fell with the tide inside a cylinder secured to the dock.
 Saxton connected the top of the pole to a writing instrument that also fluctuated with the tide, recording hourly changes on a paper cylinder that rotated regularly according to a clock.
 The tide gauge was first deployed in 1854 in San Francisco and San Diego, and on December 23 of that year, both gauges logged an unusual wave pattern.
 American officials, at first confused by the gauge’s squiggles, were later amazed to discover they represented a sizable earthquake and tsunami across the Pacific, in Japan.